NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 Most of these were used previously during the 2022 effort.

+In the future, to support the data groups:
+- FanOutputValidationPoint
+- BoilerOutputValidationPoint
+- ChillerCapacityValidationPoint
+- ChillerPowerValidationPoint

+Additional input objects may be required so that the values are consistent with what is requested by the code official/rating authority.

 ### Enhance Existing EnergyPlus Tabular Output Reports ###

+#### Equipment Summary - Central Plant ####

+The current colums are:
+- Type
+- Reference Capacity [W]
+- Reference Efficiency [W/W]
+- Rated Capacity [W]
+- Rated Efficiency [W/W]
+- IPLV in SI Units [W/W]
+- IPLV in IP Units [Btu/W-h]

+The new columns would be:
+- Plantloop name
+- Plantloop branch name
+- Minimum part load ratio
+- Fuel type
+- Parasitic electric load
+- Rated entering condenser temperature
+- Rated leaving evaporator temperature
+- Reference entering condenser temperature
+- Reference leaving evaporator temperature
+- Design water flow rate
+- Chiller condenser design flow rate
+- Heat recovery Plantloop name
+- Heat recovery Plantloop branch name
+- Recovery Relative Capacity Fraction
+- Fluid type
+- Range
+- Approach
+- Design Fan Power
+- Desing inlet air wet-bulb temperature
+- Leaving water setpoint temperature

+We may also want to consider breaking up "Central Plant" table into separate tables for chillers, boilers, and heat rejection since more columns are unique to just one of those.

 #### Equipment Summary - Heating Coils ####